evoth/blog-content/projects/portfolio-v2/index.md

     - title: Website
       url: https://ethanvoth.com
 languages:
-    - HTML
+    - html
-    - TypeScript
+    - typescript
 tags:
-    - Hugo SSG
+    - hugo
-    - Tailwind CSS
+    - tailwind
 ---

 Check back soon for more detailed insight on this project's inspiration, process, and lessons!
 For now, here's information from the [GitHub repo](https://github.com/evoth/blog):